entando/entando-docs/vuepress/docs/next/tutorials/create/ms/spring-boot-ms.md

 ```
 ## Step 3: Build and Install the Bundle

-1. Optionally, add an image file in PNG or JPG format named thumbnail for the project.
+1. Optionally, add an image file in PNG or JPG format named `thumbnail` for the project.

-2. Package and install your bundle with the following commands:
+2. To install your bundle, execute the following commands:
 ```
 ent bundle pack
 ent bundle publish